Surgical Case Library

 Endocrine

-Internal Spread of Papillary Thyroid Carcinoma
+Internal Spread of Papillary Thyroid Carcinoma.

 Internal dissemination of papillary thyroid carcinoma is a recognized but uncommon pattern of tumor spread that may mimic multifocal disease.